 After his tour in the military, Steve married his wife and became the father of two daughters.
 Along the way, he joined the reserves and relocated his budding family to Cocoa Beach, Florida, (aka “The Space Coast”) where he worked as a Space Shuttle Systems Engineer for NASA at Kennedy Space Center.
 His artistic path would surface once again when he became a technical consultant on the celebrated feature film Apollo 13.
 And, as fate would have it, Steve was later hand-picked by director Ron Howard to appear in a scene opposite Tom Hanks.
 Now eligible to join the Screen Actors Guild, this opportunity sparked Steve into pursuing his acting further with appearances in commercials, infomercials and then in HBO’s From the Earth to the Moon and the CW’s The Cape.

 Since retiring a few years ago from NASA and becoming “empty nesters,” Steve and his wife moved to Los Angeles.
-He has added several more credits to his resume, including the Amazon series The Last Tycoon and Here Now, and his network television debut this summas an Imposter on ABC’s popular game-show series To Tell the Truth hosted by Anthony Anderson.
+He has added several more credits to his resume, including the Amazon series The Last Tycoon and Here Now, and his network television debut in 2019 an Imposter on ABC’s popular game-show series To Tell the Truth hosted by Anthony Anderson.
+He has also been a photo double for Ed Harris on Westworld (HBO) and Howie Mandel on America's Got Talent (NBC).